Kāne

 In Hawaiian mythology, Kāne is considered the highest of the three major Hawaiian deities, along with Kū and Lono.
-He represented the god of procreation and was worshipped as ancestor of chiefs and commoners.
-Kāne is the creator and gives life associated with dawn, sun and sky.
+He represented the god of procreation and was worshipped as the ancestor of chiefs and commoners.
+Kāne is the creator and gives life associated with dawn, sun, and sky.

+Worship and symbols

 No human sacrifice or laborious ritual was needed in the worship of Kāne.
-In the Kumuhonua legend, he created Earth, bestowed upon it sea creatures, animals, plants, as well as created man and woman.
+In the Kumuhonua legend, he created Earth, bestowed it with sea creatures, animals, plants, and created man and woman.
+Offerings for Kāne include fish, coconut, or taro.
+It was common for worshipers to have their front doors face east as a sign of worship, as well as to turn towards the sun during morning prayers to Kāne.
+He would be invoked during the building of canoes.

+Pigs, coconuts, breadfruit, awa, and the wauke plant are all considered sacred to Kāne.

 Mythology

+Kāne is credited with bringing edible plants to Hawaiʻi.
+It is said that he and Kanaloa first came from Kahiki and traveled through the islands of Hawaiʻi together.
+One account says that they lived in Waipio valley for a time with Maliu, Kaekae, and Ouli.
+There, they cultivated bananas and lived peacefully.

+Creation story

 The 1907 book Legends of Hawaii has the following account of creation involving Kāne.
 The author says that there are several versions of this story, probably due to waves of immigration from different areas of Polynesia at different times, but generally they agree on the major points.
 It says that in the beginning, there was nothing but Po; the endless black chaos.
 Then Kāne, sensing that he was separate from the Po, pulled himself free of Po by an act of sheer will.
 Sensing Kāne's presence, Lono and then Kū also pulled themselves free of Po.
 Then Kāne created the light to push back Po.
 Lono brought sound to the universe and Kū brought substance.
 Between them, they created all the lesser Gods.
 Then together, the three Gods created the Menehune, the lesser spirits to be their messengers and servants.
 After they created the world to be a footstool for the Gods.
 Finally, they gathered red clay from the four corners of the world, they mixed the clay with their spittle and molded it into the shape of a man.
 Then Kāne took a special magical white clay and formed it into a head.
 Then the three Gods breathed life into the statue and created the first man.
 The first man was created in the image of Kāne.